lbryio/lbry-android/p4a/README.md

 - Mailing list: https://groups.google.com/forum/#!forum/kivy-users or
   https://groups.google.com/forum/#!forum/python-android.

-In 2015 these tools were rewritten to provide a new, easier to use and extend interface.
+In 2015, these tools were rewritten to provide a newer, easier to use and extended interface.
 If you are looking for the old toolchain with distribute.sh and build.py, it is still available at https://github.com/kivy/python-for-android/tree/old_toolchain, and issues and PRs relating to this branch are still accepted.
 However,